pioneers/website/programs/scholarship.md

 ---

 # Pioneers in Engineering Alumni Scholarship
 Pioneers in Engineering strives to provide a quality STEM educational experience for Bay Area high school students.
 In keeping with our mission to promote science and engineering, we are happy to announce our eighth annual PiE alumni-funded scholarship for PiE students.
-The scholarship will be for a one-time amount of $2000.
+The scholarship is for a single $2000 award, with $500 for finalists.

 The scholarship committee will review each application holistically, taking into account academic achievement, extracurricular activities, leadership skills, and passion.
 As a STEM organization, we are especially interested in how your pursuits involve science and engineering.